 Skip the lift lines and earn your turns.
 Burton’s splitboarding setup allows for easy transitioning from touring to riding.
 The Hometown Hero board uses a Split Channel mounting system and pucks to simplify the switch and offers great adjustability on the initial setup.
 It’s stiff like most all-mountain boards, and it has a longer nose and rocker to help you float in the pow.

-I recently tested this setup on a guided backcountry trip in Utah’s range.
-I rode through steep open-powder fields where I could really dig into turns, as well as through dense trees that required agile carving.
+Our reviewer recently tested this setup on a guided backcountry trip in Utah’s range.
+He rode through steep open-powder fields where he could really dig into turns, as well as through dense trees that required agile carving.
 It’s certainly a different feeling than a snowboard, but it still ripped in the powder like Burton designed it to do.
-The board allowed me to see a new place and have an experience in the backcountry that I couldn’t get at a resort.
-I loved it.
+The board allowed him to see a new place and have an experience in the backcountry that he couldn’t get at a resort.
+He loved it.

 Tested by: Jennifer Hansen, Affiliate Marketing